input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0006-cursor-pegination-cat-data-service.md

 ## Assumptions

-* he assumption that cursor-based pagination will be universally supported and understood by all clients consuming our API.
+* The assumption that cursor-based pagination will be universally supported and understood by all clients consuming our API.
 * Assuming our database and backend infrastructure can efficiently support cursor-based operations without significant refactoring or performance degradation.
 * The expectation that data growth will continue at its current pace or accelerate,